aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-text-document/_index.md

 The following code example demonstrates how to detect text direction of the document while importing TXT file.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_txt_load_options-DocumentTextDirection.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_txt_load_options-DocumentTextDirection.py" >}}

 ## Export Header and Footer in Output TXT